Planning your upgrade

 Considerations about older versions

-Some Qlik Sense Enterprise on Windows versions introduced significant changes.
+Some Qlik Sense Enterprise versions introduced significant changes.
 The table below lists major changes you should consider when upgrading.
+This list will help you decide which intermediate version you might need to upgrade to before upgrading to later versions.

 |Qlik Sense 3.1 SR1 and earlier||Must upgrade to June 2017 before upgrading to later versions.|